Clay County, South Dakota

 Clay Co.
-Slave Schedules is available for 1850 & 1860.
+Mortality Schedules can be found for 1870 and 1880.
 Clay Co.
-Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
+Industry and Agriculture Schedules can be found for 1870 and 1880.
 Clay Co.
-Industry and Agriculture can be found for 1850, 1860, 1870 and 1880.
-Clay Co.
-Union Veterans Schedules can be acquired for 1890.
-There are free down-loadable and printable census forms to help you with your research.
-See Also Missouri Census Records Research Guide
+Union Veterans Schedules is available for 1890.
+There are free down-loadable not to mention printable census forms to help with your research.

-Researchers frequently overlook the great importance of Clay County court, probate, and land records data as a useful resource of ancestry and genealogy information.
-Buried away in Missouri courthouses and archives everywhere are the ambitions and frustrations of countless Missouri residents.
+Genealogist often overlook the benefits of Clay County court, probate, and land files as a useful resource of ancestry and genealogy details.
+Hidden away in South Dakota courthouses and archives just about everywhere are the ambitions and frustrations of the many South Dakota residents.

-The possibilities are excellent that your forefathers have left a comprehensive document of at least a number of facets of their lives in the Clay County court records.
-Even if your forebears is not referred to in a Court case, contemplate all of the other procedures that could have lead to him or her to appear in court records.
-See Also Missouri Courthouse Records Research Guide.
+The odds are very good that your potential forefathers have left a comprehensive record of at least quite a few elements of their lives in the Clay County court records.
+Even if your forefathers is not referred to in a Court case, take into consideration all of the other procedures which could have lead to him or her to appear in court records.

 - Clay County Courthouse (all departments listed below are located here, unless otherwise noted)